 Question: Is "C" a high level language or a low level language?

 Answer: Both.
-It is a low level language (think portable assembler) which becomes a high level language as soon as your program references the included libraries.
+It is a low level language (think portable assembler) which becomes a high level language as soon as your program references external libraries via the #include directive.

 I knew of many Nortel projects (CALRS was one) where conversion to "C" and UNIX increased stability while reducing licensing costs.
 Nortel's flagship product at the time was DMS which was written in a Pascal variant called Protel (Procedure Oriented Type Enforcing Language).
 In those days, Nortel was spending a lot of money each year training freshly minted university grads how to program in Protel.
 Since many of these people already knew how to program in "C", Nortel embarked upon an internal project to convert DMS from Protel to C. They did a fairly good job of this except that the changeover was done "flash style" rather than "gradually".
 Bugs and delays meant that Nortel's cash cow delivered virtually no revenue for 18 months.
 Oops!